XNM1/linux-nixos-hyprland-config-dotfiles/README.md

 > Please note that the system utilizes **Podman** instead of **Docker** for containerization due to various reasons, primarily related to security (rootless and daemonless containers), easier migration to Kubernetes, availability of pods, compatibility with systemd, and better security for `distrobox`.
 If you prefer to use **Docker** instead of **Podman**, you can make the switch by commenting out the **Podman** section in the `nixos/virtualisation.nix` file and uncommenting the **Docker** section.
 More details on **Docker** configuration in NixOS can be found [here](https://nixos.wiki/wiki/Docker).

 > [!NOTE]
-> The system also enables SELinux patches, as well as AppArmor and Tomoyo Linux Security Modules.
-It includes security daemons such as Fail2Ban and USBGuard, with Firejail preinstalled to meet your security requirements.
+> The system enables AppArmor and additional hardening through kernel LSMs, along with security services such as Fail2Ban and USBGuard.
+Firejail is also preinstalled for sandboxing desktop applications.

 You have the flexibility to customize these configurations according to your needs by modifying the respective configuration files.